kriskowal/q-connection/README.md

     sent.
 -   ``closed`` a promise that is fulfilled with the reason for closing.

-Q-Comm exports an indefinite ``Queue`` that supports this API which greatly simplifies the implementation of adapters.
+Q-Connection exports an indefinite ``Queue`` that supports this API which greatly simplifies the implementation of adapters.

 -   ``get()`` returns a promise for the next value in order that is